ioBroker/ioBroker.sonoff/README.md

 **Note**: The list could be easily extended.
 Please send *Pull Requests* or *debug data* for unknown states to developer (via issue).

+## Flags
+For every connection the additional flag LED_Mode will be created.
+You can control the behaviour of the auto-objects creation mode.

+Every bit in this mode means:
+- 1 -
+- 2 -

 ## Changelog

 ### 2.2.0 (2018-05-22)